 Advancing Basic Science for Humanity

 The Laser Interferometer Gravitational-Wave Observatory (LIGO)1 is an ambitious physics experiment designed to measure gravitational waves reaching our planet from deep space.
 Gravitational waves are elusive ripples in the fabric of the universe.
-First predicted to exist a century ago, they have never been directly detected.
-LIGO is designed to register the astonishingly tiny effects of passing gravitational waves here on Earth using a precise arrangement of mirrors and lasers, monitoring equipment and other advanced technologies.
+First predicted to exist in 1915, they escaped detection for a century.
+LIGO was designed to register the astonishingly tiny effects of passing gravitational waves here on Earth using a precise arrangement of mirrors, lasers, monitoring equipment and other advanced technologies.

 LIGO's mission is to detect gravitational waves directly, use them to explore the fundamental physics of gravity and develop gravitational wave astronomy as a tool for science.
 The project was co-founded in 1992 by Kip Thorne and Ronald Drever of the California Institute of Technology (Caltech) and Rainer Weiss of the Massachusetts Institute of Technology (MIT).
 LIGO has grown into an international collaboration of more than 900 scientists at over 80 institutions, organized by the LIGO Scientific Collaboration (LSC).
 (Click here to see a list of all participating institutions.)
 Caltech and MIT operate LIGO on behalf of the LSC.